branden-chaisorn/Mission-Seattle/README.md

 the user can get more information about the location via the map.
 - Given more time and a larger scale app I would really like to use a more formal storage format such as Sqlite or even Realm.
+- I did not write any functional tests here give the relatively straightforward UI of the app.
+With a production app I would have functional tests on UI components, especially if they were reactive to ensure that things were being displayed when I expect them to.
 - I would like to show more on the venue detail screen.
 There I would query for the venue's images if they were available and display them in a swipeable view pager.
 - Fully automated build system.
 On a larger scale having thorough testing on the